Mayntz/datasciencecoursera/README.md

-datasciencecoursera
+Datasciencecoursera
 ===================

-A repo created for the Coursera course project
+### A repo created for the Coursera course project

+*Edit